pudly/schmopera-hugo/content/articles/a-lopsided-bloody-doublebill-at-hackney-empire.md

 ---
-title: A lopsided & bloody double-bill at Hackney Empire
+title: "A lopsided &amp; bloody double-bill at Hackney Empire"
 ---

 Every trip to the [Hackney Empire](https://hackneyempire.co.uk/whats-on/senza-sangue-bluebeards-castle/) is an experience; I'm always surprised that the building manages to be equal parts kitschy and elegant.
 The space also has a surprisingly wonderful acoustic as well as clear sight lines and a big stage.
 It's wonderful for opera, although it doesn't have an orchestra pit.